LLNL/RAJA/docs/sphinx/dev_guide/build_configurations.rst

 RAJA Build Scripts
 ===================

-The build scripts in the RAJA ``scripts`` directory are used mostly by RAJA developers to quickly create a build environment to compile and run tests during code development.
+The build scripts in the ``RAJA/scripts/lc-builds`` directory are used mostly by RAJA developers to quickly create a build environment to compile and run tests during code development.

 Each script is executed from the top-level RAJA directory.
 The scripts for CPU-only platforms require an argument that indicate the compiler version.